Skip to main content

 If the party returns to Mireport owing nothing, he becomes a reluctant witness.

-Last change from session notes
+Last change note

 Session 12: moved from "warm" to "cool."
 Not an enemy yet.